ChrisWhealy/wasm_sha3/README.md

 | 5 | `5 * 5 * 2^5` | `800`
 | 6 | `5 * 5 * 2^6` | `1600`

-Choosing values of `l < 3` give state sizes that are only of use when analyzing the algorithm and should not be used in practice.
+Choosing a value `l < 3` give state sizes that are only of use when analyzing the algorithm's behaviour.
+Such values should not be used in practice.

-However, given we are implementing SHA3 as a SHA2 replacement, `l` is fixed at `6` meaning that the internal state will always be `1600` bytes.
+However, implementing SHA3 as a SHA2 replacement requires `l` to be fixed at `6`, meaning that the internal state will always be `1600` bits.

 ### Partitioning the Internal State